 - Retained Earnings Adjustment

-The accounts in the image below show an example of the Cube-created account dimensions and an account dimension that is connected to a source system (30000 - Retained Earnings).
+The accounts in the image below show an example of the Cube-created account dimension members and an account dimension member connected to a source system (30000 - Retained Earnings).

 Net Income / Loss